21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 A man’s libido can be affected by stress, medical conditions, lower testosterone e.t.c.
 Seek help, talk to someone, see a doctor.

-10. Never stop pursuing your her
+10. Never stop pursuing her

 If you wrote her poems and gave her flowers, she hopes for those to continue in marriage.
-It might feel effortlessness in the early days, but those awful honeymoon bumps can zap the chivalry right out of your mind.
+It might feel effortlessness in the early days, but those honeymoon bumps can zap the chivalry right out of your mind.

 11. Fight for your relationship

-Make up your mind – arouse that dogged determination – that your marriage is worth fighting for.
+Run towards her, not from her.
+Sometimes healthy spouses might look like the enemy but make up your mind – arouse that dogged determination – that your marriage is worth fighting for.

 12. You don’t have to connect all the dots